-When an application crashes the user does not want to lose the data is was working on.
-Small bonus they would like the application to restart automatically and restore their context.
-This is exactly what allows the Application Recovery and Restart (ARR) API.
-ARR allows you to define a method to call when the application crashes, so you can save the current context, and also define whether to restart the application right away.
+When an application crashes, users do not want to lose the data they were working on.
+Ideally, the application should restart automatically and restore their context.
+This is exactly what the Application Recovery and Restart (ARR) API provides.
+Application Recovery and Restart lets you define a callback to invoke when the application crashes so you can save the current state, and it also controls whether the application restarts automatically.

 Let's start with some imports: